Tiny-Earth/DemoSite/site/src/intro.md

     *Call to mind a course you are teaching, have taught, or are planning to teach.*

-    How would you describe your role?
+    Which of the following best describes your role?

-    - My role is to cover the course content and skills.
+    - My role is to cover the course content and teach skills.
-    - My role is to engage students in learning content and skills.
+    - My role is to engage students in learning content and developing skills.

-    How would you describe your course’s approach to equity?
+    Which of the following best describes your course’s approach to equity?

-    - The course climate is fair for everyone because it is the same for everyone.
+    - The course climate is fair because it is the same all students.
-    - The course climate meets students where they are and supports them in engaging with the content and skills.
+    - The course climate meets students where they are and supports them in engaging with the content and developing skills.

     What aspects of your course are you most excited to revise or improve through this Scientific Teaching Course?

 ### Effective Science

 Effective science is inclusive science.
-To answer the increasingly complex science questions of the future, we need to ensure that students develop a working understanding of how science is done.
+To address the increasingly complex science and technology related issues in our world, we need to ensure that students develop a working understanding of how science is done.
 The rapid expansion of scientific knowledge means students need to be prepared to solve global problems and navigate the difference between evidence-based claims and opinions.
 Whether they major in biology, art history, math, or elementary education, college-educated students should understand the basic principles of the world around them.
-When students actively engage in scientific practices, they develop a more robust scientific self-efficacy and identity [estrada_toward_2011](@cite).
+When students actively engage in scientific practices, they develop a more robust scientific self-efficacy and identity [estrada_toward_2011](@cite), contribuing to increased persistence in STEM.
 Equally important, students need to appreciate the origins of scientific information, think critically about new problems and situations, and sustain a lifelong curiosity about the world around them.

 > __*Effective science is inclusive science.*__

+Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.
 Diversity within the scientific community supports the broadening of participation in STEM fields.
 When students witness diverse scientist identities and engage in solving real-world problems, they connect with and envision themselves as part of the scientific community [ref].

 Three factors—positive self-efficacy, identity, and connection with scientific values—lead to increased persistence in STEM, especially for students from communities that have been historically excluded [estrada_toward_2011](@cite).
-Broadening participation in STEM is essential for asking meaningful questions, addressing inequities, and ensuring that STEM benefits everyone.

 ### Effective Teaching

 Effective teaching helps students develop science skills.
 Authentically integrating science into teaching requires moving beyond a mindset of “covering the content” and toward designing experiences where students “uncover the content.”
-This active engagement with the content helps students develop the essential knowledge, skills, and habits of mind that align with how science is practiced.
+This active engagement with the content helps students develop the essential knowledge, skills, and habits of mind that align with how science is practiced, building their scientific self-efficacy and identity.

 > __*Effective teaching helps students develop science skills.*__